-Covington does have custody as defined by Rule 206(4)-2(d)(2) under the Investment Advisers Act of 1940 over seventy-eight (78) separately managed accounts.
+Covington does have custody as defined by Rule 206(4)-2(d)(2) under the Investment Advisers Act of 1940 over eighty-eight (88) separately managed accounts.
 In so far as Covington maintains custody over such funds, it has chosen to use Schwab as its qualified custodian, which provides notice to clients as to how their assets are invested and/or maintained, provides statements reflecting such assets not less than quarterly; and, although Covington does not have physical custody over such funds, allows for the possibility of an annual surprise audit by an independent accountant and the filing of a Form ADV-E.

-As of December 31, 2023, Covington has custody of \$60,796,735.84 in assets under management.
-As of February 22, 2024, the 2023 annual surprise audit was concluded by Lally & Co. for the period July 1, 2022 through May 31, 2023.
-A copy of our most recent audit report is available by calling us at 724-238-0151 or by e-mail at cjones@covingtoninvestment.com.
+As of December 31, 2024, Covington has custody of \$132,685,007.92 in assets under management.
+The 2024 annual surprise audit of custody accounts was conducted by Lally & Co. for the period June 1, 2023 through June 30, 2024.
+The surprise custody audit concluded in October of 2024 with the filing of our ADV-E. A copy of our most recent audit report is available by calling us at 724-238-0151 or by e-mail at cjones@covingtoninvestment.com.
 It is also available on the Investment Advisor Public Disclosure website at www.adviserinfo.sec.gov.